Collective Worship Policy 2020 - 2021

 Organisation of Collective Worship.

+Our school's vision is to be the best we can be and Collective Worship contributes significantly to this outcome.
 The Staff and Governors of Cerne Abbas CE VC First School, in accordance with our Trust Deed and with the statutory requirements, place Collective Worship at the centre of the school’s daily life.
 It is a time when we come together to share Christian values and experiences of our everyday lives, to develop the spiritual, moral, social and cultural understanding of our pupils.

 Worship is organised on a whole school basis and is led by different members of the teaching staff, a range of visiting church ministers, outside speakers and also the pupils in school.
 This enables us to provide an exciting and varied approach towards our collective worship and greatly enhances the schools Christian character.